silverbulletmd/silverbullet/website/Install/Local.md

 You can upgrade your image simply by pulling a new version of the image using `docker pull zefhemel/silverbullet`.
 However, it is recommended you use a tool like [watchtower](https://github.com/containrrr/watchtower) to automatically update your docker images and restart them.

 ## Docker compose
-Here is a simple `docker-compose.yml` that runs SilverBullet as well as [watchtower](https://github.com/containrrr/watchtower), which will check for new SilverBullet upgrades daily (the default) and upgrade automatically.
+Here is a simple `compose.yml` that runs SilverBullet as well as [watchtower](https://github.com/containrrr/watchtower), which will check for new SilverBullet upgrades daily (the default) and upgrade automatically.

 Instructions:
 * Please replace the password defined in `SB_USER` with something sensible such as `admin:b3stp4ssword3vah`
-* This volume uses the `notes` directory (that presumably exists) in the same directory as the `docker-compose.yml` file as the place where SB will keep its space.
-This folder is owned by UID 1000.
+* This volume uses the `notes` directory (that presumably exists) in the same directory as the `compose.yml` file as the place where SB will keep its space.

 ```yaml
 services: